dapr/components-contrib/nameresolution/consul/Readme.md

 # Consul Name Resolution

-The consul name resolution component gives the ability to register and resolve other "daprized" services register on a consul estate.
+The consul name resolution component gives the ability to register and resolve other "daprized" services registered on a consul estate.
 It is flexible in that it allows for complex to minimal configurations driving the behaviour on init and resolution.

 ## Behaviour

 On init the consul component will either validate the connection to the configured (or default) agent or register the service if configured to do so.
-The name resolution interface does not cater for a on shutdown pattern so please consider this if using Dapr to register services to consul.
+The name resolution interface does not cater for an "on shutdown" pattern so please consider this if using Dapr to register services to consul as it will not deregister services.

-The component resolves target apps by filtering healthy services and looks for a `DAPR_PORT` in the metadata (key is configurable) in order to retreive the Dapr sidecar port.
+The component resolves target apps by filtering healthy services and looks for a `DAPR_PORT` in the metadata (key is configurable) in order to retrieve the Dapr sidecar port.
 Consul service.meta is used over service.port so as to not interfere with existing consul estates.

 ## Configuration Spec